Home computer: PCs at home

 In 1986, UK home computer maker Amstrad began producing their PC1512 PC-compatible for sale in the UK.
-Later they would market the machine in the US as the PC6400.
+Later, they would market the machine in the US as the PC6400.
 In June 1987, an improved model was produced as the PC1640.
 These machines had fast 8086 CPUs, enhanced CGA graphics, and were feature-laden for their modest prices.
-They had joystick adapters built into their keyboards and shipped with a licensed version of the Digital Research's GEM, a GUI for the MS-DOS operating system.
+They had joystick adapters built into their keyboards and shipped with a licensed version of Digital Research's GEM, a GUI for the MS-DOS operating system.
 They became marginal successes in the home market.

 In 1987, longtime small computer maker Zenith introduced a low-cost PC they called the EaZy PC.
 This was positioned as an "appliance" computer much like the original Apple Macintosh: turnkey startup, built-in monochrome video monitor, and lacking expansion slots, requiring proprietary add-ons available only from Zenith, but instead with the traditional MS-DOS Command-line interface.
-The EaZy PC used a turbo NEC V40 CPU (up-rated 8088) which was rather slow for its time, but the video monitor did feature 400-pixel vertical resolution.
+The EaZy PC used a turbo NEC V40 CPU (up-rated 8088), which was rather slow for its time, but the video monitor did feature 400-pixel vertical resolution.
 This unique computer failed for the same reasons as did IBM's PCjr: poor performance and expandability, and a price too high for the home market.

 Another company that offered low-cost PCs for home use was Leading Edge, with their Model M and Model D computers.
 These were configured like full-featured business PCs, yet still could compete in the home market on price because Leading Edge had access to low-cost hardware from their Asian manufacturing partners Mitsubishi with the Model M and Daewoo with the Model D. The LEWP was bundled with the Model D. It was favorably reviewed by the computer press and sold very well.

 By the mid '80s, the market for inexpensive PCs for use in the home market was expanding at such a rate that the two leaders in the US, Commodore and Atari, themselves felt compelled to enter the market with their own lines.
 They were only marginally successful compared to other companies that made only PCs.

 Still, later prices of white box PC clone computers by various manufacturers became competitive with the higher-end home computers (see below).
 Throughout the 1980s, costs and prices continued to be driven down by: advanced circuit design and manufacturing, multi-function expansion cards, shareware applications such as PC-Talk, PC-Write, and PC-File, greater hardware reliability, and more user-friendly software that demanded less customer support services.
-The increasing availability of faster processor and memory chips, inexpensive EGA and VGA video cards, sound cards, and joystick adapters also bolstered the viability of PC/DOS computers as alternatives to specially made computers and game consoles for the home.
+The increasing availability of faster processors and memory chips, inexpensive EGA and VGA video cards, sound cards, and joystick adapters also bolstered the viability of PC/DOS computers as alternatives to specially made computers and game consoles for the home.